Syuri: Shoot boxing and kickboxing career

 On November 19, it was announced that Kondo would be returning to Krush on January 4, 2014, when she would enter a four-woman tournament to determine the first Krush Women's Champion.
 On January 4, Kondo defeated Yayoi Sanchez for the second time a row with a unanimous decision to advance to the finals of the tournament.
 In the finals of the tournament on March 16, Kondo faced Miku Hayashi in a rematch of their Krush.24 match.
 At the end of three rounds of fighting, one judge gave the match to Kondo with a score of 30–29, while the other two scored it 29–29, meaning that the match had to be decided in a fourth extra round.
 All three judges gave the extra round to Kondo with a score of 10–8, making her the inaugural Krush Women's Champion.
 On June 2, it was announced that Kondo would be making her first title defense on July 13 against Kanako Taniyama.
 Kondo won the match with another unanimous decision, making her first successful defense of the Krush Women's Championship.
 Kondo made her second successful title defense on December 21 with a unanimous decision win over Aki Gracyer.
 On January 17, 2015, it was announced that Kondo's next fight would be taking place in the K-1 promotion on February 1, when she would face Chinese fighter E Meidie in Changsha, China.
 The non-title match ended in Kondo's first defeat, losing via unanimous decision.
 On August 6, it was announced that Kondo would be making her third defense of the Krush Women's Championship against Tomoko SP on September 12.
 Kondo won the fight with a unanimous decision.
+Kondo would vacate the Krush Women's Championship after signing with Pancrase.